ajay5tark/IEDProjects/README.md

 Arduino Files of all the projects with particle photon files(if used).

 Project 1 : https://sites.google.com/view/noice-ied/projects/project-1
+- Made a automatic pet feeder which can feed your pet at given times and intervals.
+You can also select the amount of food given to the pet.
 Project 2 : https://sites.google.com/view/noice-ied/projects/project-2
+- Made an automatic Door which opened up using wifi and also using RFID.
 Project 3 : https://sites.google.com/view/team36/home
+- Made a smart watch which could also monitor your heart rate.

 # Android Game
 Android apk and mit app inventor file (Android Game)